EDUCBA Logo

 • What are the main reasons for the problem?

-• How to fix the problem as soon as possible?
+• How to fix the issue as soon as possible?

-This article will explain to you some commonly occurring errors in the net and the solution to fix it.
+This article will explain some common errors on the net and the solution to fix them.

 Now many of you will have a question in your mind.